post-hero-img

 Hidden keywords

-Hidden keywords helps you to associate your own keyword to an indexed page.
+Hidden keywords help you to associate your own keyword to an indexed page.
 It also boosts the visibility of the page in the search results when the keyword is used in the search.
 The hidden keywords give you the possibility to add keywords that may be missing from the indexed page.

-For instance, if you have a page about cooking weights and measures where teaspoons are mentioned while its abbreviations Tbsp., T., Tbls., or Tb. are missing.
+For instance, if you have a page about cooking weights and measures where teaspoons are mentioned while the abbreviations Tbsp., T., Tbls., or Tb. are missing.
 You could use the Hidden keywords to associate the abbreviations to the indexed page allowing your users to find the page with the abbreviations as well.

 Hidden keywords works best in cases where you want the user to find an indexed page with your own keyword.
 Practical uses include associating abbreviations and slang terms to boost the visibility of the keyword in the search results.